-SIUE: Chemistry Department and Office of Science and Mathematics Education: Susan D. Wiediger's homepage
+SIUE: Chemistry Department: Susan D. Wiediger's homepage

 Susan D. Wiediger: Research Interests